MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-sles-configure.md

 ### Configure an NFS server

-To configure an NFS server, refer to the following steps in the SUSE documentation: [Configuring NFS Server](https://www.suse.com/documentation/sles-12/singlehtml/book_sle_admin/book_sle_admin.html#sec.nfs.configuring-nfs-server).
+To configure an NFS server,see the following steps in the SUSE documentation: [Configuring NFS Server](https://www.suse.com/documentation/sles-12/singlehtml/book_sle_admin/book_sle_admin.html#sec.nfs.configuring-nfs-server).

 ### Configure all cluster nodes to connect to the NFS shared storage